K6JRF's Page

 The "island" was my idea b/c I thought that the front yard would be too barren w/o a tree of some sort.
 But I didn't want another 'real' tree so while researching on the Internet, I found a site that builds neat palm trees using real bark.
 The inside is a bendable metal tube and the tree comes in sizes from 3 ft to 15 ft in height.
 The 15 footer is $5000!
 I opted for a 6' and 3' with different 'bends'.
 All in all, it looks pretty nice, IMO.

-You can see (left to right), the solar panels, HDTV OTA antenna mast, C-band satellite dish, flagpole and the base section (with the ladder) of my tower.
+You can see (left to right), the solar panels, HDTV OTA and mast, C-Band and Ku-Band dishes (4), flagpole and the base section (with the ladder) of my tower.

 This pic shows the side of the house with some unusual plants.
 The foreground shows a purple Irish four leaf clover with white buds that the humming birds just love.
 Every afternoon they stop by for some "lunch".
 One of these days I'll get a good picture.